 Out of all the shrubs, trees, and perennials in your yard, hands down the plant that requires the most amount of water is the grass in your lawn.
-For how much you water your lawn, you’d expect to have a backyard pool by now.
-It seems as if the thirst is unquenchable and you are doomed to have a brown crunchy lawn for life.
+For how much you water your lawn, you’d expect to have a giant puddle in your backyard by now.
+It seems as if the thirst is unquenchable and you're doomed to have a brown crunchy lawn for life.
 Is it time to give up and pave over the entire yard?
 Probably not, but it may be time to install an irrigation system.
 So why does grass need so much water anyway?

 To answer that question, we must clarify the type of grass being used.
 There are several dozen varieties of grass, with many being drought resistant.
 Most residential lawns however, use Kentucky Bluegrass or some type of bluegrass and ryegrass blend.
 This particular grass has a very shallow root depth compared to other grass types and native plants.
 When used for residential landscapes and commercial landscapes, the grass is mowed down to just a few inches forming a close mat or carpet.
 These two features are the main reasons for the massive amounts of water required.